• Skip to primary navigation

 • Add another ladle of pasta water, along with ½ cup of Pecorino Romano Cheese.
 Turn off the heat and quickly stir to combine.

-• Then gently toss the pasta and the broccoli together in the pan.
+• Then, gently toss the pasta and the broccoli together in the pan.
 Continue tossing and stirring for 1-2 minutes.
-The extra liquid will be absorbed by the pasta.
+The pasta will absorb the extra liquid.
 Conversely, add a little pasta water if the mixture appears dry.

 • Top with extra cheese and a drizzle of olive oil, if using.